 Can Scalp Buildup Cause Hair Loss?

 Yes.
-If not treated, scalp build up may result in hair follicle inflammation caused by bacterial or fungal infestation.
+If not treated, scalp build-up may result in hair follicle inflammation caused by a bacterial or fungal infestation.
 This condition is called ‘scalp folliculitis’, which eventually leads to scarring or permanent hair loss.

-“The buildup also blocks the absorption of nutrients and moisture into the scalp and hair tissues, while resulting in dryness and malnourishment of your scalp and hair,’’ says Dr. Zeel.
+“The buildup also blocks the absorption of nutrients and moisture into the scalp and hair tissues.
+This results in dryness and malnourishment of your scalp and hair,’’ says Dr. Zeel.